 The ZEC price and annual compensation cap effective for each planning year are administratively determined by the IPA.
 For the June 2023 through May 2024 planning year, the ZEC price has been established at \$0.30 per ZEC, subject to an annual cap of \$224 million.
 ZECs generated and delivered during this planning year will not exceed the annual cap, providing capacity to compensate for ZECs delivered in prior planning years in excess of the compensation cap.
-For the three and six months ended June 30, 2023, we recognized \$218 million of revenue as a receivable for ZECs delivered in prior planning years, with payment expected in the third quarter of 2024.
-As of June 30, 2024, this receivable is included within Customer accounts receivable, net in the Consolidated Balance Sheets.
+During the second quarter of 2023, we recognized \$218 million of revenue as a receivable for ZECs delivered in prior planning years, with payment received in the third quarter of 2024.
 For the June 2024 through May 2025 planning year, the ZEC price has been established at \$9.38 per ZEC, subject to an annual cap of \$222 million.
-Revenue recognized for ZECs delivered in prior planning years were not material for the three and six months ended June 30, 2024.
+Revenue recognized during the second quarter of 2024 for ZECs delivered in prior planning years was not material.